 Conclude the day at the Dead Sea, the world's largest natural spa and one of the most distinctive places on earth.
 The water and mud of the Dead Sea have been renowned for their healing properties since Biblical times.
 Experience the peculiar sensation of effortless floating, as the mystical waters are so saturated with salt and minerals that sinking is impossible.
 It's a truly unique experience for both body and soul.
 Enjoy dinner and spend the night at the Dead Sea.

-Breakfast at the hotel, then in the morning, continue to Mukawir.
-This fortress sits atop a barren mountain and was originally built by Alexander Jannaeus, king of Judea from 103 BC to 76 BC.
-Herod the Great later rebuilt it as a military base to safeguard his territories east of the Jordan.
-In 32 AD, in the palace at the center of this fortress, Salome enticed Herod to deliver the head of John the Baptist to her on a plate.
-Next stop, Kerak to visit the 12-century Crusader castle built over the remains of earlier citadels some which date back to Nabataean times.
-The castle in itself is more imposing than beautiful, although it is an impressive example of the Crusaders' architectural military genius.
-The commanding view over the region is spectacular.
-End the day in Petra with dinner and overnight at 3* hotel.
+Enjoy breakfast at the hotel, and then embark on a morning journey to Mukawir.
+This fortress perches atop a desolate mountain and was originally constructed by Alexander Jannaeus, the king of Judea from 103 BC to 76 BC.
+Later, Herod the Great reconstructed it as a military stronghold to protect his territories east of the Jordan.
+In 32 AD, within the palace at the heart of this fortress, the infamous incident unfolded where Salome persuaded Herod to present her with the head of John the Baptist on a plate.

 Your next destination is Kerak, where you will explore the 12th-century Crusader castle erected over the remains of earlier citadels, some dating back to Nabataean times.
 While the castle itself may be more imposing than beautiful, it stands as an impressive testament to the architectural and military prowess of the Crusaders.
 The panoramic view over the region from the castle is nothing short of spectacular.
 Conclude the day in Petra with dinner and an overnight.